AnJW-HGU/2023_HCI_Parking/README.md

 ### 2. Representative image (대표 이미지)
 ### 3. Background
 #### 3-1 problems
-    - The problem is that there are not enough parking spaces to accommodate  the increase in vehicles, which is causing inconvenience for  students, faculty, and staff.
+    - The problem is that there are not enough parking spaces to accommodate the increase in</br> vehicles, which is causing inconvenience for students, faculty, and staff.
 This problem is impacting the school's operations, as it is creating delays and frustration for those who are unable to find a parking space, especially in the crowded morning.
 #### 3-2 existing cases, examples, similar studies
 #### 3-3 objectives
 ### 4. Methods